Mic Sokoli: Death

 At the Battle of Slivove in April 1881, Mic Sokoli noticed that the League's fighters were being bombarded from a strong position.
 Upon realising that it would be impossible to kill the Ottoman soldiers operating the cannons, Sokoli would press his chest against a cannon and thereby sustain fatal injuries, but his efforts would ensure that the cannon would begin to fall downhill.
 Mic Sokoli's act of bravery motivated his fellow fighters to continue the battle, and this act is remembered today.
 He was 42 at the time of his death, and left behind his wife and two children, a daughter and a son.
-More than a century after, his grandson, Tahir Sinani would continue these similar activities, eventually dying during the Macedonian Conflict of 2001.
+More than a century after, his great great grandson, Tahir Sinani would continue these similar activities, eventually dying during the Macedonian Conflict of 2001.

 Legacy

 The stories of Sokoli's braveness in battles have been noted in many traditional Albanian folk songs.
 The Albanian communist government declared Sokoli a People's Hero of Albania.
 He was known for his strategic abilities, his dedication to the Albanian cause and his bravery.
 Many songs are dedicated to Mic Sokoli, and his actions recall era of the League of Prizren and their efforts for Albanian unity.
 Mic Sokoli is a notable figure of the League, known as a leader of the Krasniqi, the son of Sokol Rama.
 His actions turned into legend, and songs dedicated to him are performed in the present day.

 Sylejman Krasniqi wrote the novel ′Mic Sokoli′, which was awarded by the Republic.
 Sali Shijaku's painting of Mic Sokoli's final moments as he presses his chest against the cannon was honoured with many awards.
 There are several artistic societies, schools etc. named after Mic Sokoli.

 Below is a famous Albanian song dedicated to Mic Sokoli: